 Hilbert’s major work consists of sculpture for public space.
 As a classically trained artist, she also receives regular commission work in painting and drawing.

-Of her many public and private commissions; some are permanent installations.
+Of her many public and private commissions, some are permanent installations.
 “Talma”, a 7-foot bronze sculpture is installed in the public square of the Theatre of the Valley of L’Yerres, in Brunoy, France.
 A pair of 4-foot bronze relief sculptures entitled ”The Calling” are installed at the Georgetown University Medical School building in Washington DC.
-Her work is currently represented by Gallery Vallois, Paris, France.

 Her artistic education began at the age of seven, when she was taught by her grandfather, the late artist, Jaro Hilbert.
 From him, she received a thorough education in the classical tradition.